 While current laws do not fully protect you from exposure to toxic chemicals at work, it will still help you to know your rights and your employer's responsibilities.
 Knowing your rights can help you to speak up for the most protection and best treatment you can get.
-For more information about all of the following laws and regulations, see: www.prhe.ucsf.edu/prhe/workmatters_resources
+For more information, visit the Resources section at: